egeergul/MERN_App/README.md

 # MERN_exercise

 This is a project for me to learn the MERN stack.
-MERT stands for
+MERN stands for
 * MongoDB
 * Express
 * React